Varunkannaan/insta-clone/README.md

 # Instagram Clone

-This project is done using React JS library for frontend and Bootstrap and MaterialUI for styling the webpages.
+This Project is a clone of Instagram Profile Page and it is developed using React JS and Bootstrap for styling the Webpage.
+The Icons used are from MaterialUI.

 ## Procedure to run the app

-After downloading the code, you can run the below command to install the required packages:
+To run the above project, download the .zip file or pull this repository to any code editors and run the following command to install the necessay packages.

 ### `npm install`